These Are The Best Vitamins, Minerals, & Herbs For Sleep

 5-Hydroxytryptophan—commonly known as 5-HTP—is a compound made naturally in the body.
 5-HTP is created as a by-product of the amino acid L-tryptophan.
 Our bodies don't make L-tryptophan naturally—we absorb this essential amino acid from the foods we eat.
 5-HTP is produced as a supplement from the seeds of a plant, Griffonia simplicfolia.

-GABA is a substance that is produced naturally in the brain, and can be in supplement format (like melatonin).
+GABA is a substance that is produced naturally in the brain, and can also be taken as a supplement (like melatonin).
 GABA is a neurotransmitter I call the “Brakes of the Brain” because when your body produces it, your central nervous system slows down, which makes a person feel more relaxed, and in many cases sleepy.
-In fact, most of the current sleep aids increase GABA levels in the brain!
+In fact, most of the current sleep aids support normal GABA levels in the brain!*

 The body’s own GABA activity is important for sleep.
 GABA enables the body and mind to relax and fall asleep, and sleep soundly throughout the night.
 Low GABA activity is linked to insomnia and disrupted sleep.
-Many of the other supplements I have written about in this article effect internal GABA ( L-Theanine, Magnesium, and Valarian) as well.
-GABA can be found naturally in many different foods or there are some foods that boost GABA production (fermented foods like sauerkraut are one good example).
-There is debate about how GABA supplements work in the body, and how the mechanisms of action may differ from the body’s own internally-produced GABA.
-But like CBD, GABA helps reduce anxiety, which could be beneficial for sleep.
+Many of the other supplements I have written about in this article effect internal GABA ( L-Theanine, Magnesium, and Valarian) as well.* GABA can be found naturally in many different foods and there are some foods that promote GABA production (fermented foods like sauerkraut are one good example).* There is debate about how GABA supplements work in the body, and how the mechanisms of action may differ from the body’s own internally-produced GABA.
+But like CBD, GABA helps with stress management, which could be beneficial for sleep.*

-Research shows oral glycine elevates serotonin, reduces symptoms of insomnia, and improves sleep quality.
+Research shows dietary glycine elevates serotonin and promotes sleep quality.
 Glycine can help you bounce back to healthy sleep cycles after a period of disrupted sleep.
-A recent study of the effects of glycine as a supplement showed it triggered a drop in body temperature and at the same time helped people both fall asleep more quickly and spend more time in REM sleep.
-And glycine may help you move more quickly into deep, slow wave sleep.
+A recent study of the effects of glycine as a supplement showed it triggered a drop in body temperature and at the same time helped people both fall asleep more quickly and spend more time in REM sleep.* And glycine may help you move more quickly into deep, slow wave sleep.

 I hope you find a right-fit sleep supplement for yourself on this list.
 Remember, sleep problems don't typically appear overnight, which means they don't disappear instantly either.
 It can often take a few weeks for the effects of a supplement to appear.
 Be patient, and pack your days (and nights) with plenty of sleep-supporting habits.
 You'll be sleeping better sooner than you think!